fieldsend/DBMOPP_generator/README.md

 This repository holds Matlab code for the Distance-Based Multi-Objective Point Problem (DBMOPP) instance genetor.

-The DBMOPP generator in the DBMOPP.m file is the most recent version of the generator, and follows an object-oriented design.
+The DBMOPP generator in the <code>DBMOPP.m</code> file is the most recent version of the generator, and follows an object-oriented design.

 This substaional new version of the generator, including the integration of hard and soft constraints and additional features, recently acceptanced in IEEE Transactions on Evolutionary Computation